stone-joe/Project-Lite/README.md

 <h2>License</h2>

-The NSF recommends that all software developed through its programs should be open-source (https://www.nsf.gov/cise/aci/taskforces/TaskForceReport_Software.pdf).
+The NSF recommends that all software developed through its programs should be open-source (<a href='https://www.nsf.gov/cise/aci/taskforces/TaskForceReport_Software.pdf'>TaskForceReport_Software.pdf</a>).
 Thus, this software will fall under the guidelines of the MIT license.